 A: This is not so much a question of the landowner's exposure to the public, but a question of whether a private citizen can seek compensation or other recourse for damage of private property by the public or a government agency.
-Contact the jurisdiction responsible for providing the emergency services.
+Contact the jurisdiction responsible for the emergency in question.

-Q: Is it true that as a landowner I can be sued by a visitor who has suffered an injury, and that the court should dismiss it?
-Will I still have to deal with lawyers' fees and time and energy spent dealing with the court system?
+Q: Is it true that a landowner can still be sued by a visitor who suffered an injury, but that the court should dismiss it?
+Will the landowner still have to deal with lawyers' fees and time and energy spent dealing with the court system?

-A: Recreational use statutes provide considerable protection to landowners, but someone can still choose to sue you.
+A: Recreational use statutes provide considerable protection to landowners but someone can still choose to sue a landowner.
 Though few lawsuits against a landowner by someone recreating on their land have succeeded, defending oneself can become expensive.
-Remember to review your homeowners' insurance policy and contact your personal legal counsel to learn about potential coverage of legal fees in case of a lawsuit: in many states, the person suing the landowner has to pay all legal fees if the suit is unsuccessful.
+It is important to review your homeowners' insurance policy and contact personal legal counsel to learn about potential coverage of legal fees in case of a lawsuit: in many states, if the person suing the landowner has to pay the landowner's legal fees if he or she loses.